aFluffyHotdog/GoTorrent/README.md

 Currently struggling with sending handshakes out to peers.
 They all seem to time out :( womp womp

+Update:
-Update: It is struggling with making a connection in the first place, not sending over the handshakes
+It is struggling with making a connection in the first place, not sending over the handshakes Turns out the peers decoded from the tracker response is not a divisor of 6, something is up.
+I should've used a string instead of []byte